 Since 2015, Rob has also been involved in the US Exascale Computing Project, currently serving as the Software Technologies L3 lead for Software Ecosystem and Delivery.
 In this role, he's working with a team of people to ensure that the software created and delivered as part of the ECP is broadly available and robust, and that the ECP will be used to drive long-term improvements to how open source scientific software is developed within DOE.

 Rob has been at LLNL since 1994.
-Much of his career has been spent in the ASC program where he has been deeply involved in a breadth of areas, including computational research directions, software quality assurance, workforce management, strategic planning, and managing several large projects – most notably as the computer science technical lead for the ALE3D (multi-physics simulation) and LEOS (materials equation of state) projects.
-He has spearheaded several other successful projects, including the MIDAS materials project, and Lorenz – a tool for making HPC easier and more accessible to users of Livermore Computing.
+Much of his career has been spent in the Advanced Simulation and Computing (ASC) Program where he has been deeply involved in a breadth of areas, including strategic planning, computational research directions, software quality assurance, and workforce management.
+Earlier in his career, he helped lead several large software applicatoin projects – most notably as the computer science technical lead for the ALE3D (multi-physics simulation) and LEOS (materials equation of state) projects.
+During his time as a software developer, he spearheaded several other successful projects, including the MIDAS material science project, and Lorenz – a tool for making HPC easier and more accessible to users of Livermore Computing.

-In the summer of 2011, Rob returned to LLNL from a one-year assignment in Washington DC where he worked at the non-profit Council on Competitiveness.
+In 2010-2011, Rob took a one-year assignment in Washington DC where he worked at the non-profit Council on Competitiveness.
 While there, he helped establish a new public-private partnership called the National Digital Engineering and Manufacturing Consortium, aimed at increasing adoption of HPC in the small and medium sized manufacturing sector.
 He also helped re-launch the Council’s HPC Initiative, with its goals to continue advocating for the adoption of HPC in the industrial sector.